lisp-advocates/interview-questions/companies/grammarly/questions.md

 - How would you describe your experience with Common Lisp recruiting?

 - What is your onboarding process for the new developers?
+There is a known criticism that a lisp codebase evolves into it's own DSL, which can make it harder for the new developers to understand the code.
+Do you have experience on that?

 - Do you recruit developers who have experience with programming but not with Common Lisp?
 How do you get them up to speed?